What is an Au Pair?

-The Au Pair benefits from the exciting experience of living in a foreign country, learning the language and the culture of that country and is also provided with pocket money of about £70-£80 per week (more for an Au Pair Plus).
+The Au Pair benefits from the exciting experience of living in a foreign country, learning the language and the culture of that country and is also provided with pocket money of usually £80-£100 per week.
 Additionally, all of our Au Pairs love spending time with children!

 - An Au Pair must be treated and welcomed as one of the family - this is also the way that you will benefit most from your Au Pair.

 - Although usually female there are also many good male Au Pairs.

 - The Au Pair is expected to help with a degree of household chores which could include some of the following: